gchallen/code.metalsmith-linkcheck/README.md

 (default : *true*)

 If set, metalsmith-linkcheck will fail if no network connection is available.
-Otherwise, it will check internal links if `optimizeInternal` is set.
-Otherwise it will do nothing.
+Otherwise, it will still check internal links before exiting.
+Note in this case that external links will not be reported as failing.

 #### `failMissing` (optional)